It comes to the top of the list in survey after survey:

 The more your confidence gets knocked back, the more you learn how to deal with confidence-busters.

 So don’t let men make you lose your cool.
 They’re just guys.
-They’re not worth an anxiety attack.
-They don’t hold the power of life or death over you.
+They want your approval as much as you want theirs. 🙂

 Like this topic and want to learn more?

-Get the Irresistible Insider Report on “How to Awaken The Sexy Inner Confidence That Men Find Irresistible”.
+Get my Irresistible Insider Report on The Confidence Key That Unlocks Dating Success.